Skip to content Skip to Navigation

 Structured Learning Hours: 31

 The OAA’s online course, “Fundamentals of Running an Architectural Practice,” is administered by the University of Toronto’s (UofT’s) School of Continuing Studies (SCS) as course 3978.
-The course will be offered three times a year in Fall, Winter, and Spring/Summer Semesters.
+The course will be offered twice per year in Fall and Winter Semesters.

 IMPORTANT: Individual modules are not available for registration.
 All 13 modules must be completed to earn a completion report, with 100 per cent completion of all quizzes required.
 You may retake the confidence quizzes as often as you like until you get 100 per cent.